British Army during the American Revolutionary War: British commands in America

 Clinton was regarded as one of the most studious and well-read experts on tactics and strategy.
 However, even before becoming commander in chief, he had been reluctant to succeed Howe.
 He took command when the widening of the war compelled him to relinquish troops to other theatres, and became embittered at the Government's demands that he bring the war to a successful conclusion with fewer troops and resources than had been available to Howe.
 He repeatedly tried to resign, and quarrelled with the Navy's commanders and his own subordinates.

 While Clinton held New York, Lord Cornwallis conducted a largely separate campaign in the southern states.
-Cornwallis was the one of the most aristocratic of the British generals who served in America, but had been dedicated to a military career since an early age, and insisted on sharing his soldiers' hardships.
+Cornwallis was one of the most aristocratic of the British generals who served in America, but had been dedicated to a military career since an early age, and insisted on sharing his soldiers' hardships.
 After early victories, he was unable to destroy the American Continental armies opposing him or to raise substantial loyalist support.
 On Clinton's orders, he tried to create a fortified enclave on the Chesapeake coast, but was cut off by a French fleet and forced to surrender at the Siege of Yorktown, which signalled the end of effective British attempts to retake America.

 The final effective British commander in chief in America was Sir Guy Carleton, who had defended Quebec in 1775, but had been passed over in favour of Burgoyne in 1777 as a result of his perceived over-caution.
 As commander in chief, his main concern was to secure the safety of the many Loyalists and former slaves in the British enclave in New York.

 Carleton successfully administered British removal from the American seaboard, beginning with the July 1782 withdrawal from Savannah to Charleston, and the subsequent evacuations of Charleston, South Carolina in December 1782 and New York City in November 1783.
 At the 1783 Anglo-Spanish Treaty of Versailles, Britain turned Florida back to Spain, and the Royal Navy administered another mass migration of Loyalists to Bahamas, Jamaica, and Great Britain.

 Strength

 The following is the British Army's strength based on Lord North's reports.
 These figures exclude the Irish establishment, Hanoverians, militia, and the East India Company's private army.
-The totals in North America specifically are listed in parenthesis.
+The totals in North America specifically are listed in parentheses.